Norcal Bluefin Tuna Fishing 101: Getting The Bite

 Spool your reel with 130lb hollow core, the higher the strand count the better.
 Get it spooled pretty full, you want over 800 yards on that way back reel if possible to play with incase you hook into a big fish.
 And most importantly, splice an end loop into the line.
 This is the most complicated process of setting up your gear and is pretty easy once you’ve practiced a few times, I can endloop a line in about a minute flat.
 A good video from the guys over at charkbait on how to tie end loops is this one.

 Make sure you follow the directions on the back of the package for the double pawl to connect the loops, its incredibly easy and fast.
 I guarantee that once you’ve gone to pre made wind ons, that the FG knot and top shots will a thing of the past for tuna fishing.
 With all knots your loosing signifcant amount of line strength compared to a hollow core connection and when you hook into a big fish, your going to want every ounce of strength you can get.
 Now your ready for your crimp connection to your swivel or madmac Ill let the guys over at Local Knowledge walk you through it at this.
-Ive found the corkscrew swivels to work on madmacs, you can also a direct crimp, there’s not much of a difference really
+Ive found the corkscrew swivels to work on madmacs, you can also a direct crimp, there’s not much of a difference really.
+I typically direct crimp to avoid any potential of tackle failure.

 .Take care with with crimps and make sure they are not overdone, and burn the ends well.
 Ive heard multiple stories of guys landing fish on just the burned end who actually forgot to crimp down the crimp.
 Just avoid the knot thing all together if you can.
-So many fish are lost on knots while I’ve yet to gear about a failed crimp.
+So many fish are lost on knots while I’ve yet to hear of a failed crimp.

 Tuning your Drags

 This is the most essential part of setups that get overlooked.
-There’s a few methods but heres mine.
+There’s a few methods but here’s mine.
 Place your rod in the boat rod holder while its on the trailer or at the dock and take a small spring scale and attach it to your madmac, swivel, loop or whatever is on the end of your line.
 Put the drag to strike and start pulling at roughly the angle you will be fighting the fish.
 Youl want strike at 30lbs give or take, adjust your drag setting to achieve this.
 Then adjust your lever past strike and find where it sits for 35lbs, this will take a few tries to find it.
 Take a sharpy and draw a line on your reel marking where your drag lever is and write 35 ( you can easily erase sharpie from smooth metal with your shirt).
 Do this for 35,40, 45lbs, and even 50lbs if you can, now you’ll understand why you want hollow core and not any knots to keep that line strength.
 You need to tune your drags regularly, every 4 or 5 fish.
 I typically start at 30 and once the fish gets into a pinwheel creep up as needed but never cross 45lbs.
-Get that fish to the boat as fast as you can once it starts pin wheeling.
-If it’s circling and your not gaining line, add a click.
-It should be on the rail for less than 15 minutes.
+Read Part 2 for more info on fighting fish.

 Rods

-Now believe it or not but a good rail rod is not as critical as a good reel, it just makes the experience far more enjoyable and increases your odds of landing a fish when it starts head shaking if its a sketchy hook job.
-I am a United composite fan after using one once, preferable the viper, but the seeker OSP 2X and 3X is an excellent rod as well and all of my charter rods are currently seekers.
+Now believe it or not but a good rod is not as critical as a good reel, it just makes the experience far more enjoyable and increases your odds of landing a fish when it starts head shaking if its a sketchy hook job.
+I am a United composite fan after using them and switching my gear to custom folding butt UC viper rods.
+Surge at swordfish gear makes some of the best rods you can get, and he builds them to withstand swordfish so they are more than capable of handling bluefin.
+You can find more info on his website at https://swordfishgear.com/.
+The seeker OSP 2X and 3X is an great rod as well and I still run a handful of seekers.
 You can go with the okuma, graphiter, penn or whatever other rod you may like at long as its rated for 130lb line and a rail rod.
-The cheaper rods will break if you hold the tip too vertical on the fish, so keep that in mind.
+If you want quality go with a United Composite or Seeker.
+The cheaper rods will occasionally snap if you hold the tip too vertical on the fish, so keep that in mind and know that you pay for what you get.
 One last note, I always run a lighter 2x rod for my closer setup, and the 3x or 4x for my way back setup, that helps keep the lines from rubbing when you do tight turns while your trolling around a group of foamers.

 Fishing Techniques